dominiw/COLORME_CHROme_extension/spec.md

       // Can be published at multiple nodes simultaneously.
 Only one of
       // the node can be used as read/write.
 The rest will be readonly.
+      MULTI_NODE_SINGLE_WRITER = 4;

+      // Can be published as read/write at multiple nodes
+      // simultaneously.
+      MULTI_NODE_MULTI_WRITER = 5;

+      // Can only be published once as read/write at a single workload
+      // on a single node, at any given time.
+SHOULD be used instead of
+      // SINGLE_NODE_WRITER for COs using the experimental
+      // SINGLE_NODE_MULTI_WRITER capability.
+      SINGLE_NODE_SINGLE_WRITER = 6 [(alpha_enum_value) = true];

+      // Can be published as read/write at multiple workloads on a
+      // single node simultaneously.
+SHOULD be used instead of
+      // SINGLE_NODE_WRITER for COs using the experimental
+      // SINGLE_NODE_MULTI_WRITER capability.
+      SINGLE_NODE_MULTI_WRITER = 7 [(alpha_enum_value) = true];
+    }

+    // This field is REQUIRED.
+    Mode mode = 1;
+  }

+  // Specifies what API the volume will be accessed using.
+One of the
+  // following fields MUST be specified. oneof access_type {
+    BlockVolume block = 1;